Weinstein's prison sentence should reflect 'lifetime of abuse' - prosecutors

 "He has consistently advanced his own sordid desires and fixations over the well-being of others," prosecutors wrote.
 "He has destroyed people's lives and livelihoods or threatened to do so on whim."
 Prosecutors did not recommend a specific sentence in the filing for Weinstein, who faces a maximum sentence of 29 years in prison.

-Donna Rotunno, a lawyer for Weinstein had no immediate comment.
+Donna Rotunno, a lawyer for Weinstein, had no immediate comment.
 On Feb.
-24, a jury found the former movie mogul guilty of sexually assaulting former production assistant Mimi Haleyi and of raping onetime aspiring actress Jessica Mann.
+24, a jury found the former movie mogul guilty of sexually assaulting former production assistant Mimi Haleyi in 2006 and of raping onetime aspiring actress Jessica Mann in 2013.

-Haleyi testified that Weinstein forced oral sex on her in his home in 2006, while Mann testified that he raped her in March 2013, early in an "extremely degrading" relationship she had with him.
 The jury of seven men and five women acquitted Weinstein on the most serious charges, which carried a potential life sentence.
+Those charges relied on testimony by actress Annabella Sciorra, who said Weinstein raped her in the early 1990s.
+In addition to Haleyi, Mann and Sciorra, prosecutors called three more women to testify against Weinstein, portraying him as a serial predator who had manipulated women with promises to open doors in Hollywood, coaxing them to hotel rooms or private apartments, and then overpowering and violently attacking them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)